marmelab/react-admin/docs/Actions.md

 ## Using the `withDataProvider` Decorator

-Fetching data with `fetch` or the `dataProvider` right inside the component is easy.
-But both these solutions have one drawback: while the request is being processed by the server, the UI doesn't show the loading indicator.
+Using either `fetch` or the `dataProvider` has one drawback: while the request is being processed by the server, the UI doesn't show the loading indicator.

-React-admin components don't call the `dataProvider` directly.
+React-admin components don't call the `dataProvider` function directly.
 Instead, they dispatch special Redux actions that react-admin turns into `dataProvider` calls.
 This allows react-admin to handle the loading state automatically.

 You can use the same feature for your own components.
 You'll need to wrap your component with a function called `withDataProvider`, which injects a `dataProvider` prop to the component.
 This `dataProvider` prop is a function which behaves exactly like your own `dataProvider`: it has the same signature, and it returns a Promise.
 The only difference is that it uses Redux under the hood.
 That means you get a loading indicator!
 In addition, `withDataProvider` injects the `dispatch` function into the component, so you don't even need to `connect()` your own component to dispatch actions anymore.